Brightspace/Extensibility-Samples/README.md

 ## Configurations
 There are several different configurations that can be used to change how some of the APIs work and what the APIs execute against.
 For a detailed description of what the configurations are and how you can change them please see [Configurations](/docs/configurations.md).

+**It is not recommended to commit your application key or client secret to ANY repository.
+In the configurations file the keys were generated against the devcop Brightspace instance which can be used for developer testing.**

 ## Authentication
 When using the Brightspace APIs there are two available authentication methods:
 * [OAuth 2.0](http://docs.valence.desire2learn.com/basic/oauth2.html)